 You may not be paranoid if you’re worried that a room is bugged with hidden cameras or recording devices.
 It’s something of a concern these days, especially with stories of bugged rental properties, changing rooms and even tanning salons regularly appearing in the news.
 Bugs can also be used to steal your identity or commit fraud, as well as corporate espionage and many more unwanted issues.

 To put your mind at ease that a room is 100% bug-free, follow these essential tips…

 Keep a handy pocket-sized Combi Bug Detector with you wherever you go.
 This enables you to quickly and easily sweep any space for hidden devices.
-It’s battery-powered too, so you can take it anywhere without having to connect to the mains.
+It’s battery-powered, too, so you can take it anywhere without having to connect to the mains.

 How does it work?
 It’s surprisingly simple.
 The Combi Bug Detector has a simple bar-graph display that shows you how strong a transmitting signal is.
-It’s very sensitive, so can pick up signals between 20 MHz and 6.0 GHz.
+It’s very sensitive, so it can pick up signals between 20 MHz and 6.0 GHz.

 Move slowly around the room with your bug detector, keeping a close eye on the display.
 The higher the indicator, the closer you are to the bug that is transmitting a signal.
 To make it easier, the Combi Bug Detector has a vibration mode to help you inch closer to the source of the signal.

 Poorly hidden cameras can be detected just by taking a closer look at the room.
-Move slowly around looking for:
+Move slowly around, looking for:

 - Objects that should function but don’t – as these could be hiding surveillance cameras.
 Take a look at our range of cleverly disguised cameras for an idea of the objects to look out for.